 Introduction and Features

-Small size, big performance – the new Supernova G3 Series power supplies are based on EVGA’s popular G2 series but come in a smaller chassis measuring only 150mm (5.9”) deep.
-The G3 Series uses a 130mm cooling fan with a hydraulic dynamic bearing for quiet operation and EVGA claims the G3 units offer even better performance than the original G2 models.
+The Supernova G3 Series power supplies are based on EVGA’s popular G2 series and come packaged in a compact chassis at an affordable price.
+The G3 Series uses a 128mm cooling fan with a hydraulic dynamic bearing for quiet operation and EVGA claims the G3 units offer even better performance than the original G2 models.
 The Supernova G3 Series is available in five different models ranging from 550W up to 1000W.
-We will be taking a detailed look at the Supernova 750W G3 power supply in this review.

 • EVGA SuperNOVA 550W G3 ($99.99 USD)